 Every year on March 31st, it is World Backup Day.
 It’s a day to raise awareness about backups and data preservation.
 While people who work in technology industry may recognize the importance of regular data backups, there are still many users who have never backed up or might not even know what a backup is.
-Very often, small businesses and individual users do not truly understand the implications of data loss and ransomware.
+Very often, small businesses and individual users do not truly understand the implications of data loss and Ransomware.

-Whether you are a business owner or an individual, you should adopt a data protection policy that should be friction-free and require little effort once the backup process is set up.
+Whether you are a business owner or an individual, you should adopt a data protection policy that is friction-free and require little effort once the backup process is set up.
 Store your backups both locally and offsite.
 This increases your chances of a quick recovery after a disaster.
 We have an excellent guide on how to adopt a 3-2-1 backup strategy to ensure your data is protected.

 At 2BrightSparks, we believe every day is backup day.
 Our backup and synchronization program, SyncBack installs in seconds and can be quickly set up to back up all your important data.
 This gives you a peace of mind every day, not just on World Backup Day.

-Established in 2004, 2BrightSparks Pte Ltd has established a reputation in developing high quality, easy to use utility software.
+Established in 2004, 2BrightSparks has established a reputation in developing high quality, easy to use utility software.
 Our class leading backup software, SyncBack was first released in 2003 and now provides file-based backup to individuals, small and mid-sized businesses as well as enterprise customers.